List of Minnesota Golden Gophers bowl games

 The Minnesota Golden Gophers football team competes as part of the NCAA Division I Football Bowl Subdivision (FBS), representing the University of Minnesota in the West Division of the Big Ten Conference.
-Since the establishment of the team in 1882, Minnesota has appeared in 25 bowl games.
+Since the establishment of the team in 1882, Minnesota has appeared in 26 bowl games.
 Included in these games are 2 appearances in the Rose Bowl.
-The latest bowl appearance for Minnesota came in their win against Virginia Tech in the 2025 Duke's Mayo Bowl.
-A win in that game brought Minnesota's all-time bowl record to 13 wins and 12 losses (13–12).
+The latest bowl appearance for Minnesota came in their win against New Mexico in the 2025 Rate Bowl.
+A win in that game brought Minnesota's all-time bowl record to 14 wins and 12 losses (14–12).